Alphagon/mini-project/README.md

 Prerequisites -
 Language - Python 3.9.13
 Packages -
-fastapi
+- fastapi
-Uvicorn
+- Uvicorn
-pydantic
+- pydantic
-tensorflow - If running on CPU tensorflow[and-cuda] - If GPU is enabled
+- tensorflow - If running on CPU
+- tensorflow[and-cuda] - If GPU is enabled
 All the libraries will be present in the requirements.txt file in the project folder.

 Setting Up the Environment -
 Create a virtual environment
-Python3 -m venv onelab
+- Python3 -m venv onelab

-Source onelab/bin/activate #To use the environment
+- Source onelab/bin/activate #To use the environment

 Install required Packages
-pip install -r requirements.txt
+-pip install -r requirements.txt

 To Deactivate the Environment
-deactivate
+- deactivate

 Project Structure
 The project directory contains the following files: mini-project/
 - Dockerfile
 - main.py
 - requirements.txt
 - sentiment-model.h5

 FastAPI Application